turpana/php-go-kart/Readme.md

 Start writing javascript files in the app folder.
 For example, write a file called go.js and then go to index.php?q=go to see it in action.
-Now add a file called go.php in there too and your markup should fill up the body of the page.
+Now add copy the basetemplate body.php file to the app/templates directory, but name it body--go.php.
+Make you edits.
+Your markup should fill up the body of the page now.
+You can override the head template also in the same way.
+You can also override the vars template to provide some more variables for the templates.